yu55/yagga/README.md

 ## Requirements
 * Java 8
 * globally recognizable `git` command in operating system (added to $PATH etc.)
-* to mercurial users: same as above for 'hg' command
+* to mercurial users: same as above for `hg` command

 ## Installation & running
 * clone this repository to your local machine